ndsev/mapget/docs/mapget-api.md

   - `requests`: array of objects, each with:
     - `mapId`: string, ID of the map to query.
     - `layerId`: string, ID of the layer within that map.
-    - `tileIds`: array of numeric tile IDs in mapget’s tiling scheme.
+    - either `tileIds`: array of numeric tile IDs in mapget’s tiling scheme,
+    - or `tileIdsByNextStage`: array of arrays where bucket `i` lists tiles whose next missing stage is `i`.
   - `stringPoolOffsets` (optional): dictionary from datasource node ID to last known string ID.
 Used by advanced clients to avoid receiving the same field names repeatedly in the binary stream.
 - **Response:**
   - `application/jsonl` if `Accept: application/jsonl` is sent.